This is the blog where crip, queer & misfit bodies talk back.

 I’m Celestine Fraser, the author.
 I’m a writer and filmmaker who’s spent the last decade telling stories about health, the body, disability and identity.
 Oh and I’m from London, UK.

-Over the last 9+ years, I’ve worked with different people, in different mediums, for different platforms.
+Over the last 10 years, I’ve worked with different people, in different mediums, for different platforms.
 My writing has been published in VICE, Metro, and Little White Lies, and my films have been programmed on the BBC, at the BFI and Barbican, and at film festivals around the world.
 I’ve also worked with lots of clients (charities, organisations and businesses) to help them communicate disability with their own audiences.
-I’ve been honoured to win awards for my work.
+And I’ve been honoured to win awards for my work.

-But Body Babble is a completely new project.
-It’s a place where I can publish exactly the stuff I want to write, in my own voice, and with more of a relationship with my readers — without the endless pitching or need for a timely peg.
+But Body Babble is a new project.
+It’s a place where I can publish exactly the stuff I want to write, in my own voice, with more of a relationship with my readers — without the endless pitching or need for a timely peg.

 Say hello